Home » Recipes » Breakfast » Pancakes » Cinnamon Sugar Kaiserschmarrn

 Reader Questions and Reviews

 1. I had leftover Paleo pikelets that I made using coconut oil and my kids didn’t like them.
 But I didn’t want to throw them out.
 Just made your recipe using them and the kids loved it.
 They used plain greek Yoghurt and berries as a topping.
-Yum!
+Yum!5 stars

 1. Rustic Family Recipes